airalab/learning-center/en/lesson_4_wallet.md

 ## Complete the lesson

-In order to complete the lesson and get a reward, you must call `Lesson 4` -> `Execute` function specifying `ShareSale` contract address.
+In order to complete the lesson and get a reward, you must call the `Lesson 4` -> `Execute` function specifying the address of `ShareSale` contract.

 Address of the `Lesson 4` contract is `0x892bec692f4c7121b396f70f7a3b1b88e6dc3000`
 Abi: